unlimitededition/UnityJS/README.md

 -------------------------------------------------------------------------------
 Copyright (C) 2017 James Nicholls.

-These scripts are free to use; you can redistribute and/or modify scripts freeley.
+These scripts are free to use; you can redistribute and/or modify scripts freely.
 Attribution would be apprecieated for any unmodified usage of any scripts.